Category: Password Managers

 LogMeOnce

-KeePass fails first because losing the master password permanently locks the encrypted vault without built in recovery options.
+KeePass fails first because it breaks when losing the master password permanently locks you out of the vault without recovery options.

 Verdict